pingcap/docs-appdev/en/for-go-sql-driver-mysql.md

     go run main.go
     ```

-    The output should be as follows:
+    The expected output is as follows:

     ```
     2 2 122.00